adatho/adatho/README.md

 # Hi, i'm Tom

 - 🔭 I’m currently working as a Data Engineer at a german insurance company
-- 🌱 I’m currently learning everything and nothing about Gen AI and different languages
+- 🌱 I’m an (GEN) AI enthusiast, try to learn everything about this stuff
 - 💬 Feel free to contact me
-- 📫 How to reach me: https://x.com/hello__tom
 - 😄 Pronouns: He/him